| Slideware |

 using PosixErrType = Error<PosixErrNo, V>;

-using ErrENOENT = PosixErrType<PosixENOENT>;
+using ErrENOENT = PosixErrType<PosixENOENT>;template<typename T>

 void printErrorType (const ErrorType<T>& et) {